June-Skeeter/Module6_GEOS270/docs/Application_Part2.md

     * Pick an appropriate zoom
   * Change the fill_color
     * Look at [colorbrewer](https://colorbrewer2.org/#type=sequential&scheme=RdPu&n=3) and pick a colormap - Any of the sequential ones will work.

+### FA2

+Submit the screenshot of your census layer.